hassanaskary/Cellular-Automaton-Generator/README.md

 # Cellular-Automaton-Generator
-A Cellular Automaton Generator that can generate Conway's Game of Life and in the future some other automata.
+A Cellular Automaton Generator that can generate Conway's Game of Life.

+This was made as a semester project for Object-Oriented Programming course in 2nd semester.